Things to do in Berastagi

 8. Eplore the ghost towns

-The Sinabung volcano errupted in 2013.
+The Sinabung volcano erupted in 2013.
 More than thirty thousand locals from the surrounding villages had to be evacuated.
 The volcano even entirely buried two villages.
 The government then declared an area of ca. 4 miles around the volcano as too dangerous to live in.
 It is now called the ‘red zone.’
 Many locals had to leave their villages.

 There are now six ghost villages named Gamber, Guru Kinayan, Kuta Gugung, Sibintun, Simacem and Sukanalu.
 You can go there by taxi, scooter or with a tour guide.
 Be aware: As every lost place it is a little dangrous.
 Sinabung can errupt anytime again and some houses might not by as stable as they look.